DewySoftware/dqs-site/features.md

 #### Utilities

+- `&connect` - Connect to the target server after a `&disconnect`.
+- `&disconnect` - Disconnect from the target server until a `&connect` command is issued.
+- `&switch` - Switch your target server to a different 1.12 anarchy server.
+You must first `&disconnect` to use this.
 - `&recover` - In the event of a critical error, in which Auto Reconnect cannot function, use this to get back up and running.
 - `&relog` - Relog / re-queue your account.
 - `&signin` - Sign in using your IGN and Mojang email/pass.